rancorm/hip-flask/README.md

 ```

 In the template use macros `hip_links`, `hip_scripts`, or `hip_metas` to retrieve link,
-script, and meta tags respectively for use in the template:
+script, and meta tags respectively for use in the template.

 ### Stylesheets